 5 common forex trading scams

-Thanks to comprehensive regulation, software tailor-made to detect fraud, and quick-thinking lawmakers, FX fraud isn’t widespread.
+FX fraud isn’t widespread anymore as a result of comprehensive regulation, software tailor-made to detect fraud, and quick-thinking lawmakers.

 However, there will always be a few bad apples out there, and today’s forex scams rely on looking like the ‘real deal’ while tricking emotional investors into thinking they can make a quick buck.